Robin-hhc/RandomAramHerorsGenerator/README.md

 # Link to your discord bot
 Refer to https://boostlog.io/_junp1234/how-to-write-a-discord-bot-in-python-5a8e73aca7e5b7008ae1da8b/, make a discord bot and add it to your server.
 After that, update your own discord bot token in dcBot.py.
 When you need the bot on, keep dcBot.py running on you computer.
-Now you can use the only command /generate_heroes in the chat to get the output.
+Now you can use the only command /generate_heroes in the chat to get the output. <br>
 ![img.png](img.png)